-Summary: This page collects solutions to over 15 updates problems of macOS 11 Big Sur, troubleshooting issues like updates failure, data loss, abnormal battery drain, frozen boot screen, etc.
+Summary: This page collects solutions for over 15 macOS 11 Big Sur updates problems, troubleshooting issues like updates failure, data loss, abnormal battery drain, frozen boot screen, etc.

 macOS 11 Big Sur (not the expected macOS 10.16) is a terrific update from Catalina, with multiple new features and an overhauled look.
 Though not as buggy as macOS Catalina, it doesn't necessarily mean Big Sur is flawless. macOS update problems are of great concern for many users still.
 You can downgrade macOS Big Sur to macOS Catalina or face the issues and solve them.

 As far as we are concerned, over 15+ upgrade problems are affecting macOS 11 Big Sur.